patronofthenew/alx-pre_course1/README.md

-My first readme has been updated again
+My first readme has been updated again and again